skinny85/eol-blog/src/articles/2020/cdk-tips-01-how-to-use-local-cdk-commands.md

-So, instead of invoking `cdk init --language=<lang>` you would call `npx cdk init --language`, and `npx` will download the latest version of the `aws-cdk` package, and store it in a temporary directory.
+So, instead of invoking `cdk init --language=<lang>` you would call `npx cdk init --language`, and `npx` will download the latest version of the `aws-cdk` package, and store it in a temporary directory
+(if you want to use a specific version of the CDK, instead of the latest, you can do it by adding a version specifier to the command, like `npx cdk@1.98.0 init --language=<lang>`).
 The end effect will be the same, without the need for installing anything globally.
 After the project has been initiated,